dabernathy89/gravity-forms-personality-quiz-add-on/readme.txt

 Install from the WordPress dashboard, or upload the unzipped folder to your plugins directory.

 == Changelog ==
+0.9 - New feature: display average result for numeric quizzes (contributed by collinmanderson)

 0.8 - Bug fix: allow quiz result to be exported with entries; Bug fix: field label images now work properly

 0.7 - access $field as object instead of array; fixes bug in calculating score percentage of total